Starring: Anson Mount, Common, Colm Meaney, Dominique McElligott, Robin McLeavy, Christopher Heyerdahl, Eddie Spears

 I was sure we’d get a really solid story about the former slaves.
 But all of the Black men other than Elam (Common) are filler.
 While Elam is probably the strongest and most likeable character in the show, at least so far, the stuff he does feels unoriginal.
 Like it’s really good acting, Common is excellent in this role, but the plot is nothing new.

 With Joseph Black Moon (Eddie Spears), they almost gave him too many struggles that appeal to modern, socially conscious audiences.
 He’s disappointed his father (Wes Studi, brilliant as always) by becoming a Christian.
 But he’s also into an ignorant preacher’s daughter, and will they or won’t they?
-But he also has to choose between these rude white people and his white-killing brother.
+And he ALSO has to choose between these rude white people and his white-killing brother.

 Then you have Lily Bell (Dominique McElligott), who showed IMMENSE promise in the first episodes as she survived the wilderness on her own, then used her shrewd intellect to force her way into a position of power with the Union Pacific.
 But she starts making these weird moves that keep her from being good or bad or even interesting.